PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-06 08:09:39
+Last updated: 2024-04-06 08:10:12
-Random Quote: "Everybody else can see Ben, right?"
-"Yeah, and he's a complete d-ckhead." - Allison Hargreeves
+Random Quote: You'd have been the last lawyer I'd have gone to. - Walter White